 These classes take students far beyond traditional journalism courses by teaching them skills and processes that will prepare them for college and work in an evolving media landscape.
 These include newswriting and research, videography, sound recording, video editing, and live broadcast techniques.
 In addition, students use social media and web 2.0 tools to produce and publish original content.

-Students receive AP credit during their Junior year in AP Seminar Broadcast Journalism.
+Students receive Honors credit during their Junior & Senior years in Broadcast Journalism.

 The staff attend national conferences and conventions where they meet other journalism students and compete against some of the best schools in the nation.

 Alumni of the program have continued to study journalism and film at prestigious schools like Annenberg School for Communication at USC, Northwestern, Emerson and Boston University, among others.
 Many former students are now working in the industry.